fschwiet/Using_Moles_with_NUnit/README.txt

 I put this project out to try Microsoft Moles.
 Its a dependency injection tool.
 It will instrument DLLs so you can inject a test double for just about anything.
-This includes static methods, extension methods, all those hard-to-isoalte dependencies.
+This includes static methods, extension methods, all those hard-to-isolate dependencies.

 Moles Documentation: http://research.microsoft.com/en-us/projects/pex/documentation.aspx
 Moles download: http://research.microsoft.com/en-us/projects/pex/downloads.aspx